 - ESE 583 Educational Assessment of Students with Exceptionalities (3)

 - ESE 665 Collaborative Practices in Inclusive Curriculum Design (3)

 - ESE 673 Nature and Needs of Students with Autism Spectrum Disorders (ASD) (3)

 - ESE 683 Instructional Strategies for Students with ASD: Technical and Communication Interventions (3)

 - ESE 690 Curriculum Design in Exceptional Student Education (3)

 - EDR 601 Methodology of Research (3)

 Students are required to complete a minimum of 36 credits for the master’s degree.
-Depending on the graduate student’s prior classroom experience and certification credentials, Based on students’ background and experiences, one of the two clinical field experience courses noted below may be recommended.
+Depending on the graduate student’s prior classroom experience and certification credentials, one of the two clinical field experience courses noted below may be recommended.
 Graduate students with no prior teaching experience are recommended to complete the ESE 599 Teaching Internship course.

 - ESE 599 Teaching Internship in ESE (6)